-- 2. On the day of , at , soon after W.Y.'s defalcations were discovered and a warrant applied for against him for theft of his employers' money and falsification of their books, he left Grand Cayman on a ship called the "Eagle", bound for Rio. - 3.
-On the day of , at , and other days in the year W.Y. kept a brothel at Bodden Town, contrary to section 140 of the Penal Code (2006 Revision).
+2. On the day of , at , soon after W.Y.'s defalcations were discovered and a warrant applied for against him for theft of his employers' money and falsification of their books, he left Grand Cayman on a ship called the "Eagle", bound for Rio.

+3. On the

+day of

+days in the yearday of

+W.Y. kept a brothel at Bodden Town, contrary to

+section 140 of the Penal Code (2013 Revision)., and other